Oberlin Arts and Sciences Orchestra Offers Non-Music Majors Access to Conservatory

 In addition to these types of faculty collaborations, Chang also intends to grow the group’s repertoire to encompass pieces that are unexpected.

 “I’m hoping to expand the programming of the ensemble so that we are not just playing the standard orchestral repertoire,” says Chang.
 “I want to program something in every concert that no one has heard or played before.
 In each concert this year, there was always an oddball piece.
-This semester, we programed film scores, and we played a lot of French music.
+This semester, we programmed film scores, and we played a lot of French music.
 My hope is to also expand the repertoire with women composers.”

 For the 2019-20 season, Chang has planned a collaboration with TIMARA in its Kaleidosonic Music Festival; a concert with Professor of Piano Alvin Chow and his twin brother, Alan Chow, from the Eastman School of Music; and a concert featuring a major work by Beethoven that will be part of the conservatory‘s celebration for the 250th anniversary of the composer‘s birth.